rl-institut/tracbev/README.rst

 ------------

 - clone repository to your local machine

+Linux:
-- install requirements found in requirements.txt (virtualenv recommended)
+- install requirements found in requirements.txt (virtualenv recommended) with pip

+Windows:
+- install using conda by opening Anaconda Prompt, navigating into the tracbev directory and using the command ``conda env create -f environment.yml``
 - if install fails on Windows, check out `this link <https://stackoverflow.com/questions/50876702/cant-install-fiona-on-windows>`_

 Get Data